front-commerce/developers.front-commerce.com/source/docs/advanced/theme/translations.md

 With `react-intl` translations are usually grouped into a single file.
 In our case, we would expect them to be in `translations/whitelist_[lang].json`.
 But in Front-Commerce's case, we don't want you to be troubled by translations that are handled by the core.

 That's why Front-Commerce uses a mechanism called **translations fallbacks**.
-Instead of relying on a single file for translations, Front-Commerce will look out for translations in the following places and will pick the ones that exist:
+Instead of relying on a single file for translations, Front-Commerce will look out for translations in the following locations and pick the ones that exist:

 * Front-Commerce core: `node_modules/front-commerce/translations/[lang].json`
 * from [your modules declared in `.front-commerce.js`](/docs/reference/front-commerce-js.html#modules): `<my-module>/translations/[lang].json`